-Without taking that step, there are five steps to creating the exceptional home.
+Without taking that step, here are five must do ways to creating the exceptional home.

 - Cleaning

 - Clearing the clutter

 - Depersonalizing

 - Decorating and accessorizing

 - Maintaining

 Cleaning

 This means a cleaning that most of us have never done.
 It is a deep cleansing that goes to every surface, every window, carpet, ceiling fan, everything in the home.
 Every exposed surface in the home should look new and sparkling.
 Replace the covers of any wall plugs and light switches.
 Replace the carpet if it shows any wear.
 Many sellers replace all of the doorknobs throughout the home.
 (Tip: Doorknobs on the inside of closet and bedroom doors are probably like new, and can be switched with worn ones.)